-So what simple upgrades can you make to a rental that won't cost you—ones your landlord will approve?
+So what simple upgrades can you make to a rental that won't cost you—ones your landlord will also approve?
 We quizzed interior designers Athena Calderone of EyeSwoon and Christine Gachot of Gachot Studios about decorating a rental so it feels like a well-curated and liveable oasis.
-It's time to start turning your makeshift space into the place you love, so read on to learn all the simple changes you can make on a dime.
+It's time to start turning your makeshift space into the place you love, so read on to learn all the simple changes for decorating a rental you can make on a dime.

 If there's one part of the house that requires your urgent attention, it's the kitchen.
 As the most frequented room in the house, it should be pretty and practical, but it also needs to be fresh.
 No one wants to cook in a dirty kitchen.
 If you're short on cash but want to make it look expensive, Athena advises painting the cabinets if your landlord will allow it.
 "Paint the cabinetry a neutral color like white, gray, or charcoal," she said.
 If your cabinets are beyond painting, then Gachot says you should replace them altogether.
 "Most rental kitchens will have overlay panel doors set on European hinges," she said.
 "These are easy to remove and replace.
 A simple walnut panel can change the whole look."